Updated Summer 2020

-The requirements of packrafting footwear (that is, trekking the moors and paddling the lochs, usually with a camping payload) are for an amphibious hiking boot which will drain and dry quickly while giving you support on the trail.
-Having been at this a few years and tried a few options, I can still say there seems to be nothing out there that quite fits my requirements which are lined out below.
+With an IK you hop in paddle away and hop out.
+You’re not normally tramping for days carrying your gear.
+Packrafting footwear (that is, trekking the moors and paddling the lochs, usually with a camping payload) requires an amphibious boot which will drain and dry quickly while giving you support on the trail.

-First ever packraft camping trip I used my Keen Arroyos (left) and paid the price.
-I made the mistake of putting water duties (drainage/easy drying) above ground support (hiking cross-country with an 18kg load).
+On my first ever overnight packraft trip I used Keen Arroyos (left) and paid the price.
+I made the mistake of putting water duties (drainage/easy drying) above ground support for trudging cross-country with an 18kg load.
 With the thin soles and feeble lacing, I didn’t feel at all secure in the rough, and when I got to a long, road-walking stage the feet soon got sore.
 On any kind of rocky terrain or path they’d have been worse.
-Those shoes work fine shoreside or on day paddles, and they dry fast enough in a warm cupboard.

-I then adapted a pair of less flimsy Karrimor Meridian trail shoes I got cheap, by pushing draining holes through with a red-hot poker (left).
+I then adapted a pair of less flimsy Karrimor Meridian trail shoes (left) I got for 30 quid, by pushing draining holes through with a red-hot poker.
 Shame, as they have an eVent membrane, of which I hear good things.
-They’re not a great full-on hiking shoe, but were 30 quid.
-Under my 95kgs the sole got mushy and the undistinguished tread offered little grip in steep or wet Scottish conditions, and was partly why I find a packstaff so useful.
-But they were better for loaded, rough-country walking than the Arroyos or anything else I had.
+They weren’t a great full-on hiking shoe and under my 95kgs the sole got mushy and the undistinguished tread offered little grip in steep or wet Scottish conditions, partly why I find a packstaff so useful.
+But they were better for loaded, rough-country walking than the Arroyos.
 And it has to be said they’re survived a regular sea-water soaking, rinsing, airing and drying pretty well for a pair of cheapies.
-Nothing’s came apart but it can’t be far off.
+Nothing came apart but it can’t be far off.

 As a canoe and kayak lover myself, I recognized the same needs for an amphibious shoe with good drainage that is sturdy enough for portaging and hiking around a campsite as well as toughness.
 I’m living in the US and last year I had the opportunity to buy a pair of OTB Odhin boots at a really decent price.
 I’ve only used them 3 times since, mostly in sand and mud, but I’m really happy with them.
 They are comfortable and the main feeling is “being safe”.
 They are very tough, the drainage is excellent and there is a kind of net in the sole to prevent debris, mud or sand to get inside the boot.
 There are three differents insoles with drain holes you can combine as you like, depending on what you’re wearing (bare foot, Sealskinz sock or neoprene sock…) they have as well.
 The downsides are the lacing system which is not very convenient and the price which is on the high side.
 I’ve never walked a long time in them, so I don’t know if they could fit the bill in term of packrafting shoe but so far, I’m pleased with them as amphibious shoes and I’m sure they are worth a try or at least, a look.